Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 The Executive Summary

-Who this is for: Founder-led agencies, consultants, and service businesses in the $80K–$150K/year range who celebrate “$100K months” but can’t explain where the money went or why take-home still feels like mid–five figures.
+Who this is for: Founder-led agencies, consultants, and service businesses in the $80K–$150K/year range who hit “$100K months” yet still feel like mid–five-figure earners.

-What you’ll learn: Clear definitions of Revenue and Profit, the three core differences (Cost inclusion, Keeper value, Growth quality), plus the Revenue vs Profit Decision System that guides growth, cost, pricing, and model choices using profit math instead of vanity metrics.
+What you’ll learn: Clean definitions of Revenue, Profit, and the three gaps plus the Revenue vs Profit Decision System that routes every major decision through profit math instead of vanity revenue.

-What changes if you apply it: You stop optimizing for screenshots and start optimizing for bank balance, making Luna-style “$150K goal” decisions only when they increase profit per month, not just top line, and move toward Rafael-style growth where profit outpaces revenue and hours shrink.
+What changes if you apply it: You stop chasing screenshots and treat every Luna-style “$150K goal” as suspect unless it increases monthly profit, moving toward Rafael-style growth where profit outpaces revenue.

-Time to implement: Expect 15–20 minutes to calculate your true profit margin, 30–60 minutes to analyze margin by client and offer, and 30–90 days to reroute growth, pricing, and investment decisions through profit-first math so each move raises take-home instead of workload.
+Time to implement: Budget 15–20 minutes to calculate your real margin, 30–60 minutes to review margin by client or offer, and 30–90 days to reroute growth, pricing, and spend decisions through profit-first math.

 Written by Nour Boustani for mid five-figure to low six-figure founders and operators who want their next revenue milestone to actually show up as cash in their account, not just on Stripe screenshots.